Expert Report Writing Course

 Mr George Kalimnios | Barrister at Law and Mediator, Legal Counsel, Kalimnios Themis Chambers

 George Kalimnios commenced his legal career studying law at QUT whilst working as a as a clerk in the Magistrates courts and then with the Public Defender’s Office.
 In 1989 George was admitted as a Solicitor working with several private law firms in the areas of commercial litigation.
 In 1996 George returned to practice in the areas of Criminal Law, Administrative Law and Coronial Inquests with the Queensland based and highly respected Law firm of Gilshenan and Luton.
 In 1998 George left main stream legal practice and took up full time duty in his capacity as a Reserve Legal Officer with the Royal Australian Airforce.
 George remains an active member of the reserve.
 In 2003 George returned to fulltime private legal practice as a barrister practicing in the areas of Crime, Inquires, Administrative Review, Family Law and Mediation.
-Throughout his career George has maintained a very keen and active interest in legal education undertaking work as a tutor at QUT and UQ and as a guest presenter with the QUT School of management and the Australasian College of Legal Medicine.
+Throughout his career George has maintained a very keen and active interest in legal education undertaking work as a tutor at QUT and UQ, as a guest presenter with the QUT School of Management, and as an Honorary Fellow of the Australasian College of Legal Medicine.

 Dr Phoebe-Anne Mainland | FACLM, Anaesthesiologist